jonathanvoelkle/GroupEm/README.md

   - [FAQ](#faq)
   - [Copyright and License](#copyright-and-license)

 ## Motivation

 <!-- TODO -->

 ## Quick Overview

-This project is build in python 3.6, so make sure you have python installed.
+This project is build in python 3.6, so make sure you have python 3 installed (at least nobody has tried running this in python 2.x)
 <!-- TODO -->

 ## Installation